 Daylilies belong to the genus Hemerocallis and are appropriately named since each bloom lasts for one day.
 Each plant puts out numerous blooms for 30-40 days.
 Daylilies are natives of the Far East, and were used for medicine and food, as well as enjoyed for their beauty.
 As travelers came to America, the first species brought were the orange and yellow varieties.
 There are now more than 75,000 hybrid daylily cultivars.
 Daylilies traditionally stopped growing in the winter and were dormant.
 Now there are evergreen and semi-evergreen varieties that bloom in warm climates year around.

 Daylilies are known for being tough, adaptable, and require less care than other perennials.
 They grow best in full sun, although will tolerate partial shade with at least 6 hours of sunlight.
 In the shade they will bloom about 2 weeks later, so strategically planting them can extend the bloom season.
-Dark color blooms are best with some shade because they absorb heat.
+Dark color blooms are best with some shade because they absorb heat and this weakens the color.
 Pink blooms need to be in full sun to get their full color.
 Daylilies should be planted 12-18 inches apart to allow room for growth.
 Soil is best if slightly acidic (pH 6.8).
 Daylilies do not grow well near broad leafed trees, since the tree roots use the moisture and nutrients.
 Daylilies also do fine near pine trees.

 Daylilies can tolerate being out of the ground for an extended period for shipping.
 Spring is best for planting in the North, and fall is best in the South.
 Plants may arrive limp or yellow, but will revive once planted and watered.
 Re-hydrate roots by soaking them in water for a few hours before planting.
 To plant, dig a hole larger than the plant, deep enough so that the white crown (where the roots and the foliage meet) will be one inch below surface level, spread the roots out in it, water, then cover with dirt so there are no air pockets.